 By Michaela Hinckley-Gordon

-Student Bio: Michaela is a second-year law student at Suffolk University Law School and a staff member of the Journal of High Technology Law.
-She received a dual degree in Political Science and Justice Studies from the University of New Hampshire in 2018.
-She is currently interning at the Title IX Legal Investigators Office at the Massachusetts Institute of Technology.
+Student Bio: Michaela Hinckley-Gordon is a second-year law student at Suffolk University Law School and a Staff Member of the Journal of High Technology Law.
+I received a Bachelor of Arts dual degree in Political Science and Justice Studies from the University of New Hampshire in 2018.

 Disclaimer: The views expressed in this blog are the views of the author alone and do not represent the views of JHTL or Suffolk University Law School.